tryphotino/photino.Documentation/00-Overview.md

 ### Photino.Blazor
 Extension of <span>Photino.</span>NET that adds Blazor functionality to the Photino.Native hosted UI.<br>
-NOTE: Photino.Blazor is no longer being maintained by this group.
-We envision it be superceded by .NET 6 and MAUI (Xamarin Forms vNext).
+NOTE: Photino.Blazor has been updated by the community and now requires .NET 6.

 ### Photino.Samples
 A collection of starter applications for .NET developers that highlights various web UI frameworks and capabilities suitable for learning Photino and for use as starting points for new projects.
 The installable project templates described are the preferred way to create these samples, though they can also be [downloaded](https://github.com/tryphotino/photino.Samples/archive/master.zip) as .zip files.